bobchen48/Writeups/JNCIS - ENT/JNCIS - ENT.md

-# JNCIA - ENT - Lesson on Resilience and Bouncing back from Failure #
+# JNCIS - ENT - Lesson on Resilience and Bouncing back from Failure #

 On 9-8-2025, I was able to accomplish the JNCIS-ENT (Juniper Enterprise Routing and Switching, Specialist) Exam.
 Accomplishing this one to meant more than just anoter certification because this one taught me the importance of being resilient and bouncing back from failure.